xtracthub/abyss/README.md

 - ~~Add methods to push status updates to postgresql~~
     - ~~Add `get_status` path to flask~~
 - Create sdk
+- Figure out how/when to delete compressed/decompressed files
+    - Figure out how to delete any empty directories left behind after clearing out compressed data
+        - Might be better to just use a file name to uuid mapping to avoid needing to create the nested directory structures
+        - As files are being decompressed, there may be a time where both the compressed and decompressed file exist, so how to account for that needs to be figured out
 ## Predictors
 - ~~Create `.zip` predictor~~
 - Switch to `Keras` models instead of `sklearn` models